 Deegan was accepted into NASCAR’s Drive for Diversity program in 2016, an initiative that aims to increase the number of female and minority drivers and crew members in NASCAR.
 She started training as a development driver and ran a few races in the Legends Series, which uses reduced-scale vintage replica stock cars, for Rev Racing.
 2017 saw Deegan selected for that year’s NASCAR Next class; she was the youngest and only female member.
 That year, she was also signed to Toyota’s driver development program.

 Bill McAnally Racing (BMR) gave Deegan her first regional NASCAR experience, selecting her for a full-time ride in the K&N Pro Series West and a part-time ride in the K&N Pro Series East, driving the No. 19 Toyota during the 2018 season.
 In her K&N Pro Series West debut, she finished fourth after battling for position during the race with Cup Series star Kevin Harvick.
 After the race, Harvick complimented her driving and expressed optimism about her future in the sport.
 On September 29, 2018, Hailie Deegan made history by winning her first NASCAR race, the NAPA Auto Parts Idaho 208 at Meridian Speedway, becoming the first woman ever to win a K&N Pro Series Race.
 She is only the second woman in history to win a NASCAR regional series race, the first being Shawna Robinson in 1988.
 In 2019, Deegan ran a similar schedule in the regional K&N Pro Series, again with BMR, finishing third in the West Series drivers’ championship.

-That year she also made her debut in the ARCA Menards Series (a regional NASCAR series one level up from the K&N Pro Series).
+Deegan made her debut in the ARCA Menards Series (a regional NASCAR series one level up from the K&N Pro Series) in 2019.
 There, she drove six races for Venturini Motorsports, finishing a series-best fifth in the Herr’s Potato Chips 200 at Indianapolis Motor Speedway.

-Deegan signed a full-time deal for 2020 with DGR-Crosley to drive the No. 1 Ford F-150 in the ARCA Menards Series.
+Deegan signed a full-time deal for 2020 with DGR-Crosley to drive the No. 4 Ford in the ARCA Menards Series.
 That season she made her debut in a national NASCAR series, driving a one-off race in the Gander RV & Outdoors Truck Series Clean Harbors 200 at Kansas Speedway.

 Since moving to DGR and Ford, Deegan has dabbled in other asphalt racing disciplines, making several starts in the IMSA Michelin Pilot Challenge and Tony Stewart’s Superstar Racing Experience (SRX).
 Deegan is known for her aggressive driving style, not shying away from contact if it means getting a win.
 While this has found her some enemies, her fearlessness and self-assuredness have only added to Hailie Deegan’s popularity.